 The best part about this recipe is there is no proofing involved.
 You simply make the dough, plop it in a pan, score it, and bake straight away!
 Yay!

 When it comes to kneading the dough, I learned it can go one of two ways: knead it too little and the dough is a bit bumpy on top after it bakes so it will look a bit more rustic.
 Knead it just a bit longer, and the top will be a little smoother and a wee bit prettier.
-During my testing, I came to the conclusion that kneading the dough about 50 times will make the dough exactly how you want it.
+During my testing, I concluded that kneading the dough about 50 times will make the dough exactly how you want it.

 Tradition calls for soda bread to be baked in a cast iron pan which beautifully blends with my southern background and, legend has it, a cross is then cut on the top to protect your home and ward off evil.
 So if you're planning on partying extra hard this St.Patrick's Day go ahead and make that cross extra big.